teapot9/cmkinitramfs/README.rst

    One module per line, each line with the module name followed by the module parameters (e.g. ``mymodule foo=bar``).

+ - ``scripts`` (optional): User scripts to run at a given breakpoint.
+   One user script per line with the format ``breakpoint:script``.
+   The script ``script`` will be run at the breakpoint ``breakpoint``.
+   A list of available breakpoints is available in :class:`cmkinitramfs.init.Breakpoint`.
+   These scripts will be run wether the breakpoint is enabled or not.

 LUKS data sections
 ------------------